 - I have never learnt how to properly tie shoelaces.
 I have tried and tried but it seems completely beyond me.

-- Almost five years ago I lived through the Christchurch Earthquakes of 2010/11.
+- Five years ago I lived through the Christchurch Earthquakes of 2010/11.
 Don’t get me started.
 Those quakes changed my life forever.

 There is so much more in my blog, so start reading.